 Therefore, a proper amount of sleep after learning new information is essential to forming memories and retaining such new information.

 Some people find cramming more effective because of the pressure they feel nearing their deadlines.
 This occurrence is quite simple.

-The immediate gratification is what people try to indulge as little rewards.
+Immediate gratification is what people try to indulge in as little rewards.